pippinbarr/lets-play-ancient-greek-punishment-teaches-typing/press/README.md

 ## Description

 _Type!
-Type damn you!
-Faster!
-More!
-Repent!
-Again!
-Repent I say!
-Faster!
-Faster!
-Forever!
-It's Mavis Beacon Teaches Typing in the depths of Hades!_
+Type the boulder up the hill!
+Type the eagle away from your liver!
+Type, damn you!
+It's Mavis Beacon Teaches Typing in the depths of Hades!
+Feel the burn of your repetitive strain injuries!_

 ---